The 7 Best Mountain Bike Shoes of 2025: Staff Picks

 What’s impressive about the Fox Union Boa Mountain Bike Shoe is how unwilling it seems to indulge in tradeoffs.
 The shoe is burly, yet it’s also lighter than other bike shoes made for enduro/downhill riding.
 It’s stiff, but it’s surprisingly comfortable to wear when off the bike.
 And the two Boa® dials and cables achieve a glove-like fit that feels both efficient and adaptable.

 The Union comes with not just one but two well-made insoles: Riders can choose between them to achieve their desired level of arch support.
 “My feet felt secure—perfectly fixed to the bike and protected,” says one Washington tester.
 This shoe’s biggest achievement, though, may be its balance of walkability and stiffness.
-“It helped me pedal like a powerhouse,” says a Colorado-based tester who wore it while cranking up 1,400-foot approaches to technical descents.
+“It helped me pedal like a powerhouse,” says a Colorado-based rider who wore it while cranking up 1,400-foot approaches to technical descents.
 “Yet it’s surprisingly agile off the bike.”
 The grippy rubber Ultratac™ sole provides that solid traction, and the molded internal stiffening plates provide just enough flex to allow for surefooted scrambling.

 Our riders did have one gripe: A few wearers experienced pressure beneath their ankle bones from the Boa® cable, which runs close to the tongue’s edge.
 For some testers, this created a hot spot.
 That said, one rider liked this shoe so much that she considered the flaw worth the trade-off.
 This shoe shielded her toes from a hard collision with an unseen stump, she reported, and felt likably light over half-day rides through technical terrain.
 Buy here.